-In this study, scientists were able to see both the exact positions of the atoms and the electronic information at the same time.
+In this study, scientists from Stanford University were able to see both the exact positions of the atoms and the electronic information at the same time.

 Scientists flashed laser light into a gas of pyridine molecules.
 They then blasted the energized molecules with a short pulse of high-energy electrons, generating snapshots of their quickly rearranging electrons and atomic nuclei that can be hung together into a stop-motion film of the light-induced fundamental changes in the sample.